scw-nhs/dcf-design-history/docs/sprint4.md

 These questions were logged and meetings set up with the OAM team to discuss, allowing them time to consider options (set out in a short document).

+## Decisions

+The OAM team agreed that Application Functions in DCD should map to Application Capabilities.
+The team went away to look at whether DCF user stories could map to OAM service types and their constituent process types.

 [Return to homepage](/)